10 tips for ageing better

 It’s a good idea to get some routine tests done at the doctors to check your blood pressure and cholesterol levels.
 High readings increase your risk factor for stroke and heart disease but any problems are completely reversible with medication.

 Whilst you’re there, why not ask your doctor about the seasonal flu jab?
 It’s free once you reach 65, or if you have a health condition that puts you at risk of more serious problems if you caught the flu.
-Also see our list of 7 health tests that can save your life.

 5. Get a vitamin boost